sui-foundation/sips/sips/sip-9.md

 This flow describes how a user can use a passkey stored on their phone to sign a transaction initiated on a desktop browser.
 The passkey is protected by a PIN or biometrics and is securely stored on the phone.
 Additionally, the passkey is securely backed up on the cloud and can be synchronized between the user's devices.

 The figure below describes the flow.
-A transaction is initiated by a web3 app which opens a pop-up window of the wallet web app (as described in the previous section) or browser extension.
+A transaction is initiated by a web3 app which opens a pop-up window of the wallet browser extension.
 When the user reviews and approves the transaction (fig. A.1), the browser creates a pop-up window with a QR code (fig. A.2).
 The user then scans the QR code with their phone (fig. A.3).
 The phone will then require the user to authenticate using a pin or biometrics (fig. A.4).
 When the user authenticates, the transaction will be signed by the passkey and the signature passed over to the desktop browser (A.5).
 The wallet app running in the browser will then broadcast the transaction to the blockchain.

 ![Flow A](../assets/sip-9/flow-a.png)